The Acer KG241QP is an affordable 144Hz gaming monitor yet it offers a buttery-smooth performance making it ideal for competitive gamers on a budget.

 Thanks to its 144Hz refresh rate, the monitor can display over twice as many frames per second in comparison to a standard 60Hz display.

-In fact, all video games that don’t have capped frame rates will benefit from 144Hz as long as your PC configuration can deliver proper FPS rates.
+In fact, all video games that don’t have capped frame rates will benefit from 144Hz as long as your PC configuration can deliver proper frame rates.

 Input lag is effectively cut in half in comparison to that of a 60Hz display; with just ~4ms of lag, you won’t be able to notice any delays while gaming on the Acer KG241QP display.

 Moving on, the monitor supports AMD FreeSync (FreeSync Premium), which allows the display to change its refresh rate dynamically (according to frame rates) if you have a compatible graphics card.

 This dynamic, or variable, refresh rate removes all screen tearing and stuttering as long as your FPS is between 48 and 144, but it doesn’t introduce as much input lag as VSYNC (only ~1ms).